lxtGH/GALD-DGCNet/README.md

 ```

 # Trained Model
 model with fine dataset.

-Dual-Seg-net:
+Dual-Seg-net: r50/r101 link: (https://drive.google.com/file/d/13HnKtJLyCVK7-e0OtQeLrsJub4IO2t0R/view?usp=sharing, https://drive.google.com/file/d/1xgePAXsXGummOfTo3XFPKUoe5-1QZcIy/view?usp=sharing)
-    resnet-50:
-    resnet-101:
-model with coarse dataset pretrained.

 # Some Advices on Training
-Please see the Common.md for the details.
+Please see the Common.md for the details for using the coarse data training.
+Or you can refer to our GLAD paper(last part) for reference.

 ## GALD-Net (BMVC 2019,[arxiv](https://arxiv.org/pdf/1909.07229.pdf))